misterrodg/cifparse/MIGRATION.md

 For altitudes, the altitude value will always be found in a field with `alt` in the name.
 If that value is a flight level, a `1` will be found in the associated `fl` field.
 For example, `min_alt_1` will contain the minimum altitude value.
 If the `min_fl_1` field is `0` or `NULL`, the value is an altitude.
 If it is `1`, it is a flight level.

 Similarly, certain heading fields may be provided in true versus magnetic.
 If a heading is meant to be true, an associated `true` field will be populated with a `1`.
-Otherwise, it will be `NULL`.
+Otherwise, it will be `0` or `NULL`.

 Certain fields are now column-based.
 This means that some will have intentional leading and or trailing spaces.
 For example, on a VHF Navaid record, if the record is for a low DME with no voice capability, it will be listed as `DLW` (with a leading and trailing space).
 These fields are marked in the documentation for each type with an asterisk.